Ethan-Heimer/Json-For-C/README.md

     ]
 }
 ```
+#### Parsing
 After initialization, parsing can begin.
 To parse a file, call `JParse(file name)`

 ```
 Json* object = JParse("example.json");
 ```

-JParse will return the contents of the input JSON file with a JSON object representing
+`JParse` will return a JSON object to be interpreted.
+This JSON object represents the
-the root of the file
+root of the file.